syncfusion-content/wpf-docs/wpf/XlsIo/Cell-or-Range-Formatting.md

-> Note: when you want to apply more than one style for cells, enclose the style within the Begin and End calls.
+N> when you want to apply more than one style for cells, enclose the style within the Begin and End calls.
 This improves the performance.